TheBigBrainsCompany/TbbcMoneyBundle/README.md

 In your config.yml, you can :

-* select the templating engine to use.
-By default, only Twig is loaded.
 * define the decimals count after a unit (ex : 12.25€ : 2 decimals ; 11.5678€ : 4 decimals)

 ```yaml